What you will learn in this post:

-This tip isn't just about flavor.
+This tip isn’t just about flavor.
 Adding a fat source to your infused cannabis tea can help improve the potency of your beverage.
 Certain studies have concluded that fat-based formulations may enhance cannabinoid absorption 2.5-fold.
-More results are needed before verifying the findings, but the current results present a case for fat-based infusions.
+More results are needed to verify the findings, but the current results present a case for fat-based infusions.

 So, unless you’re averse to fat for your own medical or personal reasons, consider dropping some into your tea.
 It could help deliver those more substantial doses many people need to address everything from body pains to physical and mental stress.

 How long does cannabis tea take to kick in?

 With beverages and edibles carrying a much more potent punch, you’ll want to be prepared for when the effects kick in.